Finding a Top Financial Advisor Firm in New Jersey

 Our SmartAsset personal finance experts only considered New Jersey-based financial advisor firms registered with the U.S. Securities and Exchange Commission (SEC) for placement on this list.
 That’s because all SEC-registered firms are bound by fiduciary duty, which requires them to act in clients’ best interests.
 We removed firms from contention for one of three reasons: either they didn’t manage individual accounts, didn’t offer financial planning services or had disciplinary issues.
 The top firms that met these requirements are listed below, sorted from the most assets under management (AUM) to the least.

-Fee-only financial advisor firm RegentAtlantic has more than $3.2 billion in assets under management (AUM), which is more than a billion dollars more than the next firm, Modera Wealth Management, LLC.
-RegentAtlantic also has the largest advisory staff at 32 members.
-Its team includes 22 certified financial planners (CFPs), eight chartered financial analysts (CFAs), five financial paraplanner qualified professionals (FPQPs), one certified public accountant (CPA), one certified trust and financial advisor (CTFA), one certified private wealth advisor (CPWA), one certified investment management analyst (CIMA) and one certified divorce financial analyst (CDFA).
+Fee-only financial advisor firm RegentAtlantic has nearly $3.77 billion in assets under management (AUM) and 32 financial advisors on staff.
+Its team includes 21 certified financial planners (CFPs), eight chartered financial analysts (CFAs), five financial paraplanner qualified professionals (FPQPs), one certified public accountant (CPA), one certified trust and financial advisor (CTFA), one certified private wealth advisor (CPWA), one certified investment management analyst (CIMA) and one certified divorce financial analyst (CDFA).

 This Morristown-based firm mostly works with high-net-worth individuals, though it does also have a history of working with foundations, endowments, pension and profit-sharing plans and businesses.
 RegentAtlantic says it specializes in serving business owners, corporate executives, those approaching retirement, senior citizens, Wall Street women and non-profit organizations.
 While there is no minimum account size set by this firm, it does require a $10,000 minimum annual fee.